Nursing Assistant Training Program

 NA-1 Training Program Curriculum

 Nursing Assistant Level 1 students learn the responsibilities, duties, and skills expected of a CNAs in the State of Oregon.
 Students will be actively involved in the classroom setting, skills lab, and will complete the practicum in a nursing facility in the community.
 The NA-1 program consists of 80 hours in a classroom/labs and 75 hours in a clinical setting, for a total of 155 hours.
 The Online NA-1 training program consists of 53 hours of online instruction, with the online students joining an onsite class for labs and clinicals only.
+The NA-1 Enhanced Learning program consists of 100 hours in a classroom/labs setting and 75 hours in a clinical setting.
 Upon successful completion of the program, students will be issued a Certificate of Completion and be eligible to apply for certification by competency examination with the OSBN.